edasmalchi/qiroll-pedal-assist/README.md

 #### Notes
 * The sensor I got reads in both directions, so it will trigger on backwards pedaling as well.
 I don't think this is a big deal, but there may be sensors out there that only read in one direction.
 * After much investigation, the power from the Qiroll micro-usb switch port seems to fluctuate quite a bit.
-So the reliable thing to do is tap into the + side of the battery, using a voltage regulator (or buck converter) to drop down the battery voltage.
+So the reliable thing to do is tap into the + side of the battery, using a linear voltage regulator (or buck converter) to drop down the battery voltage.
-    * Arduino version currently runs my 7805 voltage regulator rather hot, but heat is no issue with the digital logic version
 * ___Use at your own risk!
 I reccomend extensive testing of whatever implementation you come up with, ensuring your brakes can stop the bike even if the motor sticks on, and having the battery cable within reach to disconnect if necessary!___

 #### Progress
-* working version of Arduino code (working on rewrite to lower power consumption)
-* attiny85 board mounted to protoboard w/ connectors, on-bike and working well (currently consuming about 60ma, runs the 7805 rather hot!)
-* cmos digital logic version built on protoboard, on-bike and in testing (larger than attiny85 board, but stays cool and can't crash)
-* working on smaller digital logic with better regen handling, custom pcb
+* Version 2 of digital logic version is nearly ready to order a PCB run, then I will assemble and test.
+Should be good, folks.
+* Arduino version is tabled for now since I'm having too much fun with the digital logic chips, but it remains an option if you'd like to pick up where I left off with better code and low power consumption optimization.